dls-scripts/dls_qb_animalmenu/README.md

 # DLS Animal Menu

-A custom animal transformation menu for **QBX Core**, allowing players to transform into various animals in GTA V. This script includes admin authentication, transformation abilities, and supports multiple animal models.
+A custom animal transformation menu for **qb-core**, allowing players to transform into various animals in GTA V. This script includes admin authentication, transformation abilities, and supports multiple animal models.

 ## Features